Linda, Listen to ME!

 Jesus came to earth as a human being, just like you and me (we seem to have a hard time believing that).
 He had a particular purpose to fulfill, just like you and me (we can’t seem to believe that either).

-God wanted him to show us up close and personal how deeply and passionately we are loved, how much he longs to bless us, and how we should care for and be blessings to others (those truths also seem to have been lost to us on our often broken journey).
 Jesus set out to fulfill his purpose even though he knew he was making a lot of “important” people angry, so angry they would kill him.
 I’m pretty sure no one wants to kill us for striving to be all God created us to be (though that’s not true for many Christians even today.

 Just to be sure though, we have to come up with some excuse to opt out – and we do: I’m not smart enough, I’m busy, I don’t think that applies to me.
 I need to straighten up my messy life and my underwear drawer first (BTW, you can quit using that one.
-Everyone knows your mother does that for you).
+Everyone knows your mother still does that for you).

 Daily, Jesus had to decide if he would keep doing what he came to do.
-Just before they came to take him away, scripture tells us that he was in agony, praying that God would make it disappear (Luke 22:39-46).
+Just before they came to take him away, Scripture tells us that he was in agony, praying that God would make it disappear (Luke 22:39-46).
 After all, the human side of him did not want to suffer.
 But, in the end, he accepted whatever God’s will was.

 And now we come to the Ascension (Acts 1:5-11).
 This is when the disciples and Jesus get together for the last time, and they ask him if this would be his grand finale – restoring God’s kingdom.
 They were beside themselves with excitement and anticipation.